 Elisa is an Associate Professor at West Virginia University Her research interests are in the area of clinical child psychology and developmental psychopathology.
 Special topics of interest include; eyewitness memory in children and adults including suggestibility, recovered/false memories, juror's perceptions, and childhood depression, particularly cognitive biases and the intergenerational transmission from mothers to children.

 Xinran (April) Yu

 April joined the Family Studies Lab as a 494 research assistant in 2012, completing an independent study on puberty and its implications on adolescents.
 She partook in administering surveys to children, data entry, data analyses and various other activities through which she acquired knowledge and skills for graduate school.
-April graduated from the University of Illinois at Urbana-Champaign with a B.S. in psychology and went on to pursue Master in Social work at U of I. She is now an intern in Asian Human Services in Chicago for her passion is to serve the immigrant youth and families with her knowledge about adolescent mental health.
+April graduated from the University of Illinois at Urbana-Champaign with a B.S. in psychology and went on to pursue a Master in Social work at the U of I. She is now an intern in Asian Human Services in Chicago; her passion is to serve the immigrant youth and families with her knowledge about adolescent mental health.

 Elie is a graduate student in the clinical area at the University of Virginia.
 Her research interests include adolescent interpersonal relationships--including familial, peer, and romantic relationships--and how those relationships contribute to adaptive and maladaptive functioning.
 Her research uses both longitudinal and functional neuroimaging methodology to investigate the associations among emotion regulation, social relationships, and overall adjustment.
 She is currently working on her dissertation, which is investigating how interpersonal relationships contribute to emotion regulation, and how both interact to predict psychopathology and maladaptive functioning.